 - Booking hotel transfers in advance is suggested to ensure a safe and convenient journey to your hotel.

 - You can expect that your baggage will be checked when exiting the country.

-- Don’t forget to bring luggage with lockable zippers and keep it locked even when staying at a high end resort.
+- Don’t forget to bring an anti-theft device such as our Secret Bra Wallet along with luggage with lockable zippers and keep it locked even when staying at a high end resort.